Smallpox vaccine: Safety

-Vaccinia is infectious, which improves its effectiveness, but causes serious complications for people with impaired immune systems (for example chemotherapy and AIDS patients) or history of eczema, and is not considered safe for pregnant women.
-A woman planning on conceiving should not receive smallpox immunization.
-Vaccines that only contain attenuated vaccinia viruses (an attenuated virus is one in which the pathogenicity has been decreased through serial passage) have been proposed, but some researchers have questioned the possible effectiveness of such a vaccine.
+Vaccinia is infectious, which improves its effectiveness, but causes serious complications for people with impaired immune systems (for example chemotherapy and AIDS patients) or history of eczema, and pregnant women.
+It is also not recommended for anyone who lives with someone who belongs to any of the aforementioned groups.
 According to the US Centers for Disease Control and Prevention (CDC), "within 3 days of being exposed to the virus, the vaccine might protect you from getting the disease.
 If you still get the disease, you might get much less sick than an unvaccinated person would.
 Within 4 to 7 days of being exposed to the virus, the vaccine likely gives you some protection from the disease.
 If you still get the disease, you might not get as sick as an unvaccinated person would."

-In May 2007, the Vaccines and Related Biological Products Advisory Committee (VRBPAC) of the U.S. Food and Drug Administration (FDA) voted unanimously that a new live virus vaccine produced by Acambis, ACAM2000, is both safe and effective for use in persons at high risk of exposure to smallpox virus.
+In May 2007, the Vaccines and Related Biological Products Advisory Committee (VRBPAC) of the US Food and Drug Administration (FDA) voted unanimously that a new live virus vaccine produced by Acambis, ACAM2000, is both safe and effective for use in persons at high risk of exposure to smallpox virus.
 However, due to the high rate of serious adverse effects, the vaccine will only be made available to the CDC for the Strategic National Stockpile.
+ACAM2000 was approved for medical use in the United States in August 2007.

 Stockpiles

 Since smallpox has been eradicated, the public is not routinely vaccinated against the disease.
 The World Health Organization maintained a stockpile of 200 million doses in 1980, to guard against reemergence of the disease, but 99% of the stockpile was destroyed in the late 1980s when smallpox failed to return.
 After the September 11 attacks in 2001, many governments began building up vaccine stockpiles again for fear of bioterrorism.
 Several companies sold off their stockpiles of vaccines manufactured in the 1970s, and production of smallpox vaccines resumed.
-Aventis Pasteur discovered a stockpile from the 1950s and donated it to the U.S. government.
+Aventis Pasteur discovered a stockpile from the 1950s and donated it to the US government.

 Stockpiles of newer vaccines must be repurchased periodically since they carry expiration dates.
-The United States had received 269 million doses of ACAM2000 and 28 million doses of MVA-BN by 2019, but only 100 million doses of ACAM2000 and 65,000 doses of MVA-BN were still available from the stockpile at the start of the 2022 monkeypox outbreak.
+The United States had received 269 million doses of ACAM2000 and 28 million doses of MVA-BN by 2019, but only 100 million doses of ACAM2000 and 65,000 doses of MVA-BN were still available from the stockpile at the start of the 2022–2023 mpox outbreak.
 First-generation vaccines have no specified expiration date and remain viable indefinitely in deep freeze.
 The U.S. stockpile of WetVax was manufactured in 1956–1957 and maintained since then at -4 °F, and it was still effective when tested in 2004.
 Replicating vaccines also remain effective even at 1:10 dilution, so a limited number of doses can be stretched to cover a much larger population.